Florida Contractor Licensing FAQs

 • What is the difference between a certified contractor and registered contractor in Florida?

-The difference between the two licenses primarily has to do with the location for which the license is valid; one is statewide, the other local (county)only.
+The difference between the two licenses primarily has to do with the location for which the license is valid; one is statewide, the other local (county or city) only.

 A Certified License is valid throughout the state, so you are permitted to work anywhere in Florida.